cropgeeks/hpc-help/performance.rst

 Network throughput
 ------------------

-The cluster's compute and storage nodes are linked together using network switches that support 25-gigabit speeds (over 400 times faster than the UK's average broadband speed of 60-megabits), with dual-bonding employed across the storage nodes.
-Interlinks between the switches are currently limited to ``100 Gbps`` (gigabits per second), which allows for maximum data transfer of around ``12 GB/s`` (gigaBYTEs per second), although this is generally only seen when running very parallel tasks.
+The cluster's compute and storage nodes are linked together using network switches that support 100-gigabit speeds (over 1,000 times faster than the UK's average broadband speed of 100-megabits), with dual-bonding employed across the storage nodes.
+Interlinks between the switches run at ``800 Gbps`` (gigabits per second).
+All together, this allows for a maximum data transfer rate of around ``15 to 20 GB/s`` (gigaBYTEs per second), although this is generally only seen when running highly-parallel tasks.

 .. raw:: html

    <script defer data-domain="cropdiversity.ac.uk" src="https://plausible.hutton.ac.uk/js/plausible.js"></script>